- Home

 Citywide 25 MPH Speed Limit

-This month (November 2023), the City of Lowell will be installing new signs at the City's borders and other key locations advising motorists of the new speed restriction.
+The City of Lowell has installed new signs at the City's borders and other key locations advising motorists of the new speed restriction.
 The Lowell Police Department intends to conduct an extensive public information campaign as the new measure takes effect to ensure motorists are aware of the change before strict enforcement of the reduced speed limit takes place.

 FAQ